great01-cyber/hows-whys.education/README.md

 One week later, students diagnosed new, more difficult cases in the same topic areas.
 Those who had used SE showed significantly higher diagnostic performance (71% vs. 55%), but only for cases in less familiar topics.
 No benefit appeared for familiar conditions.
 "This suggests that self-explanation is a bridge to better understanding when you are trying to learn unfamiliar material.(Taling Learning Seriouslt, 2021)"

 The authors concluded that SE helps students revise and reorganise their knowledge, leading to more coherent mental representations—an effect strongest when students’ existing illness scripts are weak and therefore more open to restructuring.
 The improvement on delayed, transfer tasks indicates meaningful learning, not short‑term recall.
+The most powerful application of self-explanation may arise after learners have made an initial explanation and then are prompted to revise it when new information highlights gaps or errors.’
 Why it aligns:
 Hows & Whys requires learners to articulate how something works and why it happens.
 This is exactly what self‑explanation theory describes: learners generate explanations that reveal causal and mechanistic understanding.